0xAX/linux-insides/Booting/linux-bootstrap-3.md

 };
 ```

 is in the `.videocards` segment.
-Let's look in the [arch/x86/boot/setup.ld](https://github.com/0xAX/linux/blob/master/arch/x86/boot/setup.ld) linker file, we can see there:
+Let's look in the [arch/x86/boot/setup.ld](https://github.com/0xAX/linux/blob/master/arch/x86/boot/setup.ld) linker script, where we can find:

 ```
 	.videocards	: {